lxsllvn/spruceGBS/05_angsd_param_sweep/README.md

 - **Mapping Quality Capping Coefficient (`-C`)**: 0, 50
 - **Per-Library Call Rate Filters**: 40%, 50%, and 60%

-To further refine parameter choices, we extended analyses to a wider range of `-C` values after identifying promising combinations.
+Additional `-C` and `-minMapQ` values were explored for promising combinations.

-Below, we discuss the potential effects of each filter parameter.
-For implementation details, skip to [Experimental-design](https://github.com/lxsllvn/spruceGBS/edit/main/05_angsd_param_sweep/README.md#experimental-design).
+---

 ---